 Answer: MySQL

-- PlanetScale, a server-less SQL database platform, offers what “R” function, allowing users to revert a migration with zero downtime or data loss?
-Its name is the same a button on your remote control that allows you to go backwards during a movie.
+17. PlanetScale, a serverless SQL database platform, offers what “R” function, allowing users to revert a migration with zero downtime or data loss?
+Its name is the same as a button on your remote control that allows you to go backward during a movie.

 Answer: PlanetScale Rewind